 Florida Governor Ron DeSantis is going to being the next President of the United States.
 Mark my words.
 Sitting at his new desk during his first day in the Oval Office, the top of his to-do-list should remind him to “Send Disneyworld a gift basket.”
 I’m not saying that he will owe his seat in that office to Disney more than anyone or anything else.
 I’m saying that his ongoing dustup with the Mouse House may be his political theatre masterpiece.

 There may not be an individual over the age of 12 in the United States that isn’t aware of what’s going on in the state (and metro area) where I currently reside.
-To help jog everyone’s memory, here’s brief, ironed-out sequence of events in the DeSantis versus Disney war: After the Florida legislature passed the so-called “Don’t Say Gay” bill, employees of Walt Disney World began voicing their displeasure.
+To help jog everyone’s memory, here’s a brief, ironed-out sequence of events in the DeSantis versus Disney war: After the Florida legislature passed the so-called “Don’t Say Gay” bill, employees of Walt Disney World began voicing their displeasure.
 Facing employee protests and walkouts/mini-strikes, Disney CEO Bob Chapek roundly condemned the bill.
 In turn, preceded by some very public jawing by DeSantis, the State of Florida has rescinded the special governing privileges provided by the Reedy Creek Improvement District.

 As promised, that’s quite the ironed-out sequence of events, but you get the gist (and I’m assuming you know the pertinent details already).
 What I don’t know is what you think of it all.
 For my part, I think DeSantis has (once again) demonstrated his political genius in a way that’s going to propel him to the White House.
 Prior to all this, I’ve been telling people that barring some unforeseen crisis, health issue for Trump, or the curing of cancer by Biden, Donald Trump will win the 2024 Presidential election.

 Think about it: It took a record setting number of votes to propel Biden past Trump in 2020.
 Currently, and with little end of its slide in sight, Biden’s approval rating is subpar, to say the least.
 Where will Biden find voters?
-The far-left (however that’s defined) is sulking over their perceived betrayal by the “moderate” Biden administration, the usually apolitical will likely feel less existential angst needed to prompt them to vote, and if they do feel angst it will likely be the kind that causes them to vote for the party that doesn’t currently occupy the White House.
+The far-left (however that’s defined) is sulking over their perceived betrayal by the “moderate” Biden administration, and the usually apolitical will likely feel less existential angst needed to prompt them to vote.
+If they do feel angst, it will likely be the kind that causes them to vote for the party that doesn’t currently occupy the White House.
 Not to mention that many of the suburban soccer moms who voted for Biden are angry that the government forced their kids to wear a mask to school (this last one is possibly the main reason why Youngkin won VA).
-Trump, on the other hand, as we all know, could hack up a sweet grandmother on live TV using a machete and his supporters will forgive him for it, if not outright cheer (him encouraging them to get a vaccine is where they draw the line).
+Trump, on the other hand, as we all know, could hack up a sweet grandmother on live TV using a machete and his supporters will forgive him for it, if not outright cheer (Trump encouraging them to get a vaccine is where they draw the line, apparently).
 And that contains so much truth it barely qualifies as hyperbole.
 In other words, it’s going to take the Democratic nominee receiving another record or near-record number of votes to beat Trump in 2024.
 Where those voters come from is the question Dem strategists are probably losing sleep over.
 Ergo, Trump wins again in 2024.
 But as I’ve said above, I no longer think it’s going to be Donald Trump; I believe DeSantis is now the heir apparent to the throne of MAGA world.
 Trump is now a concept and is no longer a person.
 DeSantis is a better Donald Trump than Donald Trump has the ability to be.
 And DeSantis versus Disney may be the final coup-de-gras in DeSantis wrenching the baton of power out of Trump’s tiny hands.

 In case you haven’t noticed, the Florida legislature has given themselves until June 2023 to reverse course on stripping Disney of the powers and privileges given it way back in 1967.
 If I were a betting man, I’d bet lots of money that come June 2023 the Reedy Creek Improvement District will continue operating as it has for the last 5 decades.
 DeSantis and the Florida legislature aren’t stupid enough to kneecap the state’s tourism industry as well as place themselves in the position of having to raise Floridians’ taxes (we don’t have an income tax in Florida for a reason).
 Their actions are merely political theatre in order to show MAGA-type strength to the MAGA crowd that continues to be worked up into a cultural war frenzy by FOX “News” and other alt-right “media” outlets.